AdoDragicevic/Posts/Plan.md

  Left:
-  -> optimization (e.g. memo)
+  -> refactor from module to single page application -> add gallery module - connect posts to galleries -> optimization (e.g. memo)
   -> reduce img size on upload
   -> delete uploaded img from cloudinary when post is deleted / img replaced